 [Photo by Nic Lehoux]

 Last summer, BUILD sat down with Peter Bohlin and Ray Calabro of Bohlin Cywinski Jackson at their Seattle office to discuss their process of designing everything from art galleries to books as well as the importance of understanding clients.
-For Part 1 of our interview, head over to ARCADE Magazine.
+Part 1 of the interview can be read here.

 Peter, you studied at Rensselaer Polytechnic Institute, then went on to Cranbrook Academy of Art for your graduate degree during its zeitgeist in the early 1960s.
 What were the most formative experiences during your years as a student?